Aden's Dream

 He looked at Aden with teary eyes, "Susan had an accident.
 She's in the I.C.U."

 Would his stepmom make it?
 O God, forgive me!
-You gave me a sweet stepmother to love me, but my jealousy came in the way and choked my love.
-Suddenly, every harsh word, expression came to his mind.
+You gave me a sweet stepmother to love me, but my jealousy choked my love.
+Suddenly, every harsh word and expression came to his mind.
 How his stepmom and his father had taken Aden to her home and unveiled the beautiful white piano.
-Aden had refused to play on it, although his fingers had been itching.
+Aden had refused to play, although his fingers had been itching.
 The lovely smile on his stepmom's face had disappeared.

-But she hadn't let that deter her and had baked his favourite Hachis Parmentier, a French casserole of mashed potato and beef mince layered with Emmental cheese.
+But she hadn't let that deter her.
+She had baked his favourite Hachis Parmentier, a French casserole of mashed potato and beef mince layered with Emmental cheese.

 "You can never be my mother!"
 Aden had screamed after taking the first bite.
-The dish had reminded him of his loss and that his mother would never come back.
 Susan had run out in tears.
 His father had looked at Aden and said, "Your mother was a good woman, Aden, but she's dead – D.E.A.D."

 Aden wiped his eyes.
 Why was he feeling this way?
 His stepmom was in the I.C.U.
 He could always make it up to her when she returned home.
 Freddie also seemed pensive now as no one was talking to him.
 He strolled to the piano and perched on the stool.
 He didn't play the usual happy songs; his fingers began to touch the keys of a mournful melody that Aden had often sung behind closed doors.